 Cruise fares can look really tempting, week-long sailings are advertised for less than $75 per person per day, especially in the Caribbean.
-Unfortunately, the advertised fare does not fully represent total cost of the cruise.
+Unfortunately, the advertised fare does not fully represent the total cost of the cruise.
 Before you make your final decision on whether or not you want to cruise your next vacation, let’s look into the total Carnival Cruise cost.

 There’s still no doubt that a vacation at sea is a great value, but how much does a cruise really cost?
 This article will help you budget the right amount of money for your vacation and I will also share with you a few tips about saving money while on cruise.